The engine is designed with the following principles in mind: scene independence and service-orientation.

 TService is the type (interface) of service you wish to reference; e.g., to get a

-You can find the list of all the currently available engine services in the "Engine Services" guide.
+You can find list of all the currently available engine services and information on how to override/add custom ones in the engine services guide.

 The following UML diagram illustrates a high-level concept of the engine architecture.
 Note that all the class and interface names in the diagram are organized under